America's Promise Tech Connect

 Upcoming IT User Support Specialist Classes:

-Prior to being placed in one of the three technical tracks, participants must first successfully demonstrate their IT aptitude by completing the following prerequisites:
+Prior to being placed in one of the two technical tracks, participants must first successfully demonstrate their IT aptitude by completing the following prerequisites:

 Computer Skills Proficiency Exam: Offered at no cost at the FCC testing center, this exam is required for all individuals desiring consideration for placement in one of the training tracks.